-The Grand Hall was 150 feet long, 45 feet wide and 50 feet tall.
+The Grande Hall was 150 feet long, 45 feet wide and 50 feet tall.
 Designed and influenced by the French Renaissance period, the theatre had a total of 25 separate rooms and spaces adding to the overall comfort of the patron.
-The Grand Hall and the auditorium were the most significant rooms in the theatre.
-As seen in the Grand Hall photograph, at the opposite end of the entrance on Broadway, is a stairway of marble leading up to the mezzanine level, where most of the theaters social clubs were located.
+The Grande Hall and the auditorium were the most significant rooms in the theatre.
+As seen in the Grande Hall photographs, at the opposite end of the entrance on Broadway, was a stairway of marble leading up to the mezzanine level, where most of the theaters social clubs were located.

-Grell was also commissioned to paint a large gilded mural above the proscenium arch inside the auditorium similar to the one designed and painted by his close friend, Charles Halloway, inside the Auditorium Theatre in Chicago.
+Grell, it is believed, was also commissioned to paint a large gilded mural above the proscenium arch inside the auditorium similar to the one designed and painted by his close friend, Charles Holloway, inside the Auditorium Theatre in Chicago.
 This large mural represents an approximate 15 foot tall by 45 foot wide production.

-It appears from all of the noted research that Grell had numerous commissions under the same roof, which was common throughout his productive art career.
-In the basement of the theatre, directly below the auditorium and Grand Hall, was the main lounge called the Elizabethan room, a ladies lounge/smoking room next to a men’s smoking room.
+It appears from all of the noted research that Grell had numerous commissions under the same roof, which was common throughout his productive 55 year art career.
+In the basement of the theatre, directly below the auditorium and Grande Hall, was the main lounge called the Elizabethan room, a ladies lounge/smoking room next to a men’s smoking room.

-The Times Square Paramount was known as one of the finest art buildings in the entire world with a reported 50% of the overall space reserved for promenades, lounges and rest areas with walls adorned with the finest artwork by American artists.
+The Times Square Paramount was known as one of the finest art buildings in the entire world with a reported 50% of the overall wall space of the promenades, lounges and rest areas adorned with the finest American artwork.
 The American Themed lounge was decorated and painted by Grell as part of his commissioned work throughout the theatre.